Medicinal Plants Of Nepal

 Functions as an anthelmintic, maturant, and pectoral.

-Relieves cough, vomiting, burning sensation near the heart, fatigue, and fever.
+Relieves hack, vomiting, burning feeling near the core, tiredness, and high temperature.

 Effective in treating ulcers and inflammations.